 - If the ash tree has a green ribbon, it has been treated and is not scheduled for removal at this time.

 - If the ash tree has a blue dot, it is scheduled for removal at this time.

 The Village is hoping to have all Emerald Ash Borer-susceptible ash trees removed by June 2014, but as this is an unprecedented, multifaceted situation, the process could take longer.
 The Village of Tinley Park has 127 subdivisions, and Homer Tree Service crews could spend several months in each subdivision depending on the number of dead ash trees and their size.

 While it may take some time for crews to get to your street, once they are there the removal process will be very quick.
-Homer Tree Care will first remove the infected tree and its stump.
+Homer Tree Care will first remove the ash tree and its stump.
 The hole left by the stump will be filled with black dirt and then seeded with grass when the weather permits.

 When Homer Tree Care is in your subdivision, please make sure cars are not on the street and are parked away from the tree slated for removal.
 Residents also should not approach Homer Tree Care personnel as they are working due to the potentially dangerous equipment they’ll be using.

 Please be sure to remove any decorations or landscape enhancements that you have installed on or around the tree or stump.
 This includes holiday lights, ornaments, birdfeeders and ribbons, but the larger issue is material that impedes access to stump removing equipment, such as paving stones, planters, gravel and any other material around the base of the tree.
 Any landscape treatments left around the tree may be damaged or destroyed during the tree and stump removal processes.
 If obstructions are still present in the parkway as of April 18, the Village will have to remove the obstructions in order to complete the stump removal process.